Oxsomi/core3/docs/platforms.md

 When a Window is created, it can be accessed through the following functions:

 - **isMinimized**(), **isFocussed**(), **isFullScreen**(), **doesAllowFullScreen**() as a simple helper around checking the window hint & flags.
+  - isMinimized on Windows also happens when the window is resizing.
 - **terminate**() the window is ready for destruction next update.
 - Error **toggleFullScreen**() toggle full screen on or off.
 If it's not supported it will error.
 - Error **updatePhysicalTitle**(CharString title) update the title of a physical window.
 Up to 260 C8s.